Table of content

 11 - Make images accessible

-Let's explore easy-to-implement techniques to optimize your images for web accessibility.
+Let’s go through some easy-to-implement techniques to make your images more accessible.

-- Provide descriptive alt text: make sure to use concise and descriptive language to describe the content and purpose of the image.
+- Provide descriptive alt text: use concise, descriptive language to convey the content and purpose of the image.

-- Provide captions and image descriptions: for complex images, charts, or infographics, it's helpful to provide additional context through captions or detailed image descriptions.
+- Provide captions and image descriptions: for complex images, charts, or infographics, add extra context with captions or detailed descriptions.

 <figure>